AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/index.md

 ---
-title: Commands | Commerce Testing
+title: Functional testing reference | Commerce Testing
-description:
+description: Learn about Functional Testing Framework command-line interace (CLI) tools for Adobe Commerce and Magento Open Source projects.
 ---

-# Commands
+# Functional testing reference

+Use this section to learn about command-line interace (CLI) tools for the Functional Testing Framework.